Building The Kingdom

 Before fixing or replacing your roof, it’s a good idea to get a free roof estimate.
 This will break down the problem with your roof, what repairs you need, the cost of materials, timelines, and the overall scope of work.

-If you’re filing an insurance claim, a free estimate may reveal discrepancies in your insurance adjuster’s report and help ensure all damages are properly accounted for.
+If you’re filing an insurance claim for roof damage , a free estimate may reveal discrepancies in your insurance adjuster’s report and help ensure all damages are properly accounted for.
 Some contractors, like Elevated Roofing, work directly with insurance companies to maximize your claim.

 Peace of Mind